 Brookfield Business Partners Completes 2022 Annual Filings

-/EIN News/ -- BROOKFIELD, NEWS, March 06, 2023 (GLOBE NEWSWIRE) -- Brookfield Business Partners L.P.
-(NYSE: BBU; TSX: BBU.UN) today announced that it has filed its 2022 annual report on Form 20-F, including its audited financial statements for the year ended December 31, 2022, with the SEC on EDGAR as well as with the Canadian securities authorities on SEDAR.
+BROOKFIELD, NEWS, March 06, 2023 (GLOBE NEWSWIRE) -- Brookfield Business Partners L.P.
+BBUBBU today announced that it has filed its 2022 annual report on Form 20-F, including its audited financial statements for the year ended December 31, 2022, with the SEC on EDGAR as well as with the Canadian securities authorities on SEDAR.
 These documents are also available on our website at https://bbu.brookfield.com in the Reports & Filings section and a hard copy will be provided to unitholders free of charge upon request.

 Brookfield Business Partners is the flagship listed vehicle of Brookfield Asset Management's Private Equity Group.
 Brookfield Asset Management is a leading global alternative asset manager with approximately $800 billion of assets under management.